jetnew/academicpages/_posts/2021-07-07-quickstart-python.md

 For the purposes of learning, we will use replit as the development environment.
 Go over to [replit.com](https://replit.com/) and create an account, then create a new "repl" in Python 3.
 To install Python on your local computer (without needing to go online like replit.com), go over to [python.org](https://www.python.org/) and download the latest version (Python 3.9.6 at time of writing).

-In your repl, the first codkasse you should run is:
+In your repl, the first code you should run is:

 ```python
 print("Hello world!")